alanxoc3/adventofcode/README.md

 # Advent of Code Solutions
 This repo has my Advent of Code solutions.
-If I ever participate in this live, I will make sure to not push solutions before the stars are collected at night.
+I don't push solutions until after stars are collected at night.
-This is also my excuse to brush up on my Rust skills.